Fame and Ultrafame: Measuring and comparing daily levels of `being talked about' for United States' presidents, their rivals, God, countries, and K-pop: Data and preparatory treatment

 In the middle lies the evident issue that tweets, and cleverly constructed subsets of tweets, do not perfectly represent all the ideas, viewpoints, and utterances of people of whatever category one may want to study.
 The collective voice of Twitter is a discordant symphony of the expressions, reactions, and amplifications of individuals, news outlets, corporations, fan bases, celebrities, and automatic accounts of all alignments.
 The amplification processes are rich-get-richer mechanisms~\cite{simon1955a,price1976a} made possible by follower networks, external media's embedding of tweets, and Twitter's own system of curating and presenting trending stories.

-We know that as a whole Twitter strongly follows major events~\cite{dodds2011e,becker2011a,dodds2020n} and can successfully be used as an indirect polling system~\cite{dodds2011e,cody2016b,alshaabi2020a}.
-Twitter has also risen in prominence in the political sphere, particularly with the usage of the platform by the current US president, Donald Trump.
+We know that as a whole Twitter strongly follows major events~\cite{dodds2011e,becker2011a,dodds2020n} and can successfully be used as an indirect polling system~\cite{dodds2011e,cody2016b,alshaabi2021b,alshaabi2021c}.
+Twitter has also risen in prominence in the political sphere, particularly with the usage of the platform by the former US president, Donald Trump.
 In turbulent times, recalling what major events occurred and in what order temporally can be challenging---``chronopathy''---and we have been able to use Twitter to generate computational timelines around Trump~\cite{dodds2020n}.
 With daily (and sub-day) resolution of lexical fame, we find here that we are able, by inspection, to tie rank dynamics to specific events.

 Like other global social media giants of today, Twitter has the potential to create real impact at all scales.
 Of many examples, one thematically related to our study here is the identification of President Trump's tweets as having an effect on prices of Treasury bonds, leading JP Morgan Chase to create a covfefe-fueled ``Volfefe index''~\cite{wikipedia-volfefe-index2019a} (see also~\cite{clarke2019a}).
 Entwining news, politics, markets, patriotism issues, and belief, a 2013 hacked tweet from the Associated Press's Twitter account suggesting that the White House had been bombed and Obama was injured, leading to an immediate drop in the market~\cite{washingtonpost2013-04-23ap-tweet-obama}.
 Although the story was quickly corrected, this one hacked tweet caused the evaporation of \$136 billion in a few minutes.
 One more example, this time showing the power of a celebrity's off-handed remark: On February 21, Kylie Jenner, tweeted, and we quote, ``sooo does anyone else not open Snapchat anymore?
 Or is it just me\ldots\ ugh this is so sad''~\cite{guardian2018-02-23snapchat}.
-Because of this single tweet, Snapchat's shares deflated 6\% in value (\$1.3 billion).
+Subsequent to this single tweet---though we do not here claim causality---Snapchat's shares deflated 6\% in value (\$1.3 billion).

+We are not implying that Twitter is solely dominated by individual tweets.
+Words, phrases, and hashtags that reflect major events and stories going on in the world will be produced and amplified collectively (e.g., `coronavirus', \#blacklivesmatter)~\cite{alshaabi2021c}.

 In short, Twitter is a large-scale, temporally fine-grained source of written text containing meaningful signatures that can powerfully affect society and the world.
 Even shorter, Twitter is Twitter.